Renz2299/mp4_eco_roots/README.md

 This is the list of issues found when checking the responsiveness of the site on mobile and tablet screens.

-Mobile Screens:
+#### Mobile Screens:
 - Home app
-    - [x] Nav icons hover/ click same colour as background
+    - Nav icons hover/ click same colour as background
-    - [x] Contact view needs info message rather than success message
+    - Contact view needs info message rather than success message
-    - [x] Missing page links from footer
+    - Missing page links from footer
-    - [x] Socials missing from footer
+    - Socials missing from footer
 - Products app
-    - [x] Sort by and no. of products not margin/padded very well
+    - Sort by and no. of products not margin/padded very well
-    - [x] Quantity form very narrow
+    - Quantity form very narrow
-    - [x] Keep shopping/ add to basket buttons too far apart vertically and not full width
+    - Keep shopping/ add to basket buttons too far apart vertically and not full width
-    - [x] Add review button not full width
+    - Add review button not full width
-    - [x] Search criteria falling off edge of page
+    - Search criteria falling off edge of page
-    - [x] Category descriptions too long - Maybe shorten on all screens or truncate
+    - Category descriptions too long - Maybe shorten on all screens or truncate
-    - [ ] Review ratings can be up to 9.9 rather than 5.0
+    - Review ratings can be up to 9.9 rather than 5.0 - Review during [future improvements](#future-improvements)
 - Basket app
-    - [x] Shopping basket requires side scrolling - Needs refactoring on mobile
+    - Shopping basket requires side scrolling - Needs refactoring on mobile
 - Checkout app
-    - [-] Card number overlaps expiry - Accept this is only on screens beneath 345px
+    - Card number overlaps expiry - Accept this is only on screens beneath 345px
-    - [x] Buttons need margin and not full width
+    - Buttons need margin and not full width
-    - [x] Overlay doing some weird things, needs some work
+    - Overlay doing some weird things, needs some work
-    - [x] Order number needs truncating on mobile
+    - Order number needs truncating on mobile
 - Profiles app
-    - [x] Order history is too narrow - May need refactoring similar to shopping basket
+    - Order history is too narrow - May need refactoring similar to shopping basket
-    - [x] Update info button not full width
+    - Update info button not full width
 - Allauth pages
-    - [x] No margin under buttons
+    - No margin under buttons
-    - [x] Buttons have no margin between them and not full width
+    - Buttons have no margin between them and not full width
 - Possible issues with dev tools - check on physical mobile screen once deployed
     - Btt button half off screen on right
     - Navbar partially hides when scrolling
     - Very slow scrolling
     - Dropdown nav doesn't disappear on next click - Have to click on toggler to hide it

-Tablet Screens:
+#### Tablet Screens:
 - Basket app
-    - [x] Shopping basket requires side scrolling - Needs refactoring on tablet too
+    - Shopping basket requires side scrolling - Needs refactoring on tablet too
 - Products app
-    - [x] 768px - 992px wide: Forms only half screen, could be a bit wider
+    - 768px - 992px wide: Forms only half screen, could be a bit wider
-    - [x] Category descriptions too long - Maybe shorten on all screens or truncate
+    - Category descriptions too long - Maybe shorten on all screens or truncate

 The majority of these issues were related to styling and could be resolved quite easily either with a bootstrap or custom css class.
 These bug fixes can be found in commits 87-91 from 21st - 24th Jan 2024 in the github repository.

 A larger bug fix that came from responsiveness testing was refactoring the shopping basket and order history pages so they would render better on mobile and not require any sideways scrolling.

 For the basket page, this was done by splitting the basket template into multiple elements templates that could be included within the main basket template.
-On mobile the table that was used is hidden and instead the basket information is rendered as a list.
+On mobile the table is hidden and instead the basket information is rendered as a list.
 And on tablet screens or larger, the mobile list is hidden and the table is shown and using the include tag to access the same information from the individual basket element templates.

 ![Basket template refactor for mobile screens](readme_imgs/basket_mobile_refactor.png)

 ![Basket template refactor for tablet screens and larger](readme_imgs/basket_tablet_refactor.png)

-The same thinking was applied to the order history section of the profile page, however the content wasn't split into separate templates since there wasn't as much code as required in the basket template.
+The same thinking was applied to the order history section of the profile page, however the content was not split into separate templates since there wasn't as much code as required in the basket template.

 ![Order history refactor for mobile screens](readme_imgs/order_history_mobile_refactor.png)